gayatrisridhar/projects/README.md

 **3.Traffic Light Control System**

-  • The main aim for this project was to minimize the time taken by an emergency vehicle (EV) to reach its destination.
-  • It is a button-controlled traffic light system which turns the red light to green for a particular EV at a junction and turns all the other lane lights to red
+  The main aim for this project was to minimize the time taken by an emergency vehicle (EV) to reach its destination.It is a button-controlled traffic light system which turns the red light to green for a particular EV at a junction and turns all the other lane lights to red

   Softrware: Arduino IDE